ABOUT THE PROJECT

 This phase was the first to reach out broadly to those who live or work immediately next to Crowchild Trail, large institutions serviced by the corridor, residents of communities adjacent to Crowchild Trail, and users of the corridor.

-At a series of workshops, online discussion forums, community events and on-site sounding boards, stakeholders provided the project team with insight as to what would be important for the study to accomplish.
+At a series of workshops, community events, on-site sounding boards and through an online tool, Calgarians provided the project team with insight as to what would be important for the study to accomplish.

-The participant feedback from this phase was used to develop a set of project goals, grouped by three key principles that will help guide the development and evaluation of the preliminary design concepts.
+The input gathered in this phase has been used by the project team to develop a set of project goals, grouped by three key principles that will help guide the development and evaluation of the preliminary concepts.

 During this phase Calgarians explored possible changes to Crowchild Trail with the project team.

-At a series of workshops, online discussion forms, drop-in sessions and on-site sounding boards, more Calgarians shared their ideas on possible changes to Crowchild Trail, and explored the benefits, impacts, constraints and trade-offs of those ideas.
+At a series of workshops, drop-in sessions, on-site sounding boards and through an online tool Calgarians shared ideas on possible changes to Crowchild Trail and explored the benefits, impacts, constraints and trade-offs of those ideas.
 Subsequently, after an initial technical review by the project team, Calgarians evaluated the ideas to determine how well they met the study’s three key principles.

 The input gathered in this phase has been used by the project team to develop preliminary design concepts for evaluation in Phase 4 of the study.